leshikus/longwar/README.md

 This is the updated version of the previous template.
 Added more AI and human cities, added Town Portals.
 Recommended generator settings: "Giant" map, "No" water, "Strong" monsters.

 # Please Spare my Implings
 Swapped underground and surface planes to ensure DD connectivity of the second plane.

+# Artificers
+Added water back.
+No mines to delay player expansion.
+Still computer is not able to collect troops successfully, compliant zones should have low value guards.
+Hero spawners work this time.
+Still all the heroes go to the underworld map, this was not expected.

 # Plans
 Thinking how to implement a slower yet interesting start.
 Planning to ship new releases for each HotA editor release.